12 minutes read

 8. Outdated SEO practices

 All companies do SEO nowadays.
 It is standard practice, but some businesses either use outdated techniques to achieve good search rankings or don’t have the technical capability to do the right thing.
-Still, SEO ranks high on common website problem lists, and it is perhaps the most damaging one as we now live in an information-driven age.
+Still, SEO ranks high on common website problem lists, perhaps the most damaging one as we live in an information-driven age.

-Investing in search engine optimization is not just a way to fix your website problems but to present yourself to your customers.
-But, unfortunately, SEO is an ongoing thing, and there is no way to make one big change and be done once and for all.
+Investing in search engine optimization is a way to fix your website problems and present yourself to your customers.
+Unfortunately, SEO is ongoing, and there is no way to make one big change and be done once and for all.

 You need to invest in a good copy, hire a qualified SEO specialist, identify what words you need to rank for, and keep posting content.
 Learning SEO is key to success, but it is a living thing, much like search engines, meaning you’ll never be done with it.